abhishek-kumar-code/Redfish_Public/Specification.md

 * URIs shall not include any [RFC1738](#RFC1738)-defined unsafe characters.
     * For example, the **`{`**, **`}`**, **` `**, **`|`**, **`^`**, **`~`**, **`[`**, **`]`**, <strong><code>&#96;</code></strong>, and **`\`** characters are unsafe because gateways and other transport agents can sometimes modify these characters.
     * Do not use the **`#`** character for anything other than the start of a fragment.
 * URIs shall not include any percent-encoding of characters.
-This restriction does not apply to the [query parameter](#query-parameters) portion of the URI.
+This restriction does not apply to the [query parameters](#query-parameters-on-get-requests) portion of the GET URI.

 MIKE to reconcile the following two blocks
 Performing a GET operation yields a representation of the resource containing properties and hyperlinks to associated resources.
 The service root URI is well known and is based on the protocol version.
 Discovering the URIs to additional resources is done through observing the associated resource hyperlinks returned in previous responses.
 This type of API that is consumed by navigating URIs returned by the service is known as a Hypermedia API.